gSchool/ada-pre-course/06-day06/00-starter/00-starter.md

-# Day 6
+# Unit 6

-This day's lesson is all about Arrays and Hashes.
+This unit's lesson is all about Arrays and Hashes.

 ## Learning Goals